wwq5-code/FedU/README.md

-# CRFU
+# CTRF

-# Client-side Representation-forgetting Federated Unlearning (CRFU) and CRFU-SS
+# Client-side Two-stage Representation Forgetting Federated Unlearning (CTRF)

 ### Overview
-This repository is the official implementation of CRFU, and the corresponding paper is under review.
+This repository is the official implementation of CTRF, and the corresponding paper is under review.

 ### Prerequisites